-If you read this article posted earlier this week, you’ve learned that many fishing products are actually very poor for the environment.
-Many products leech toxic chemicals or can create issues for fish and fisheries.
+If you read this article posted earlier this week, you’ve learned that many fishing products are potentially toxic to the environment.
+Many products leech chemicals, cannot be passed naturally through unsuspecting fish, or create other issues for fish and fisheries.

 But below I will go over three sustainable fishing products you can buy which are nontoxic and not harmful to the environment.
 They include replacements for lead sinkers, a fishing bait company that uses eco-friendly materials, and a fishing line you can buy that limits their use of plastic.